 And if you have couple of weeks

 The best thing you can do is to get some really good, subject-specific mock interview practice with someone who is an expert in your subject and has been through what you’re about to go through.
 If your school has teachers who can help you, ask to see them on a lunch break or after school.
 If your parents have friends or neighbours who read your subject at university, ask if they might be able to give you a mock interview (maybe sweetening the deal with a box of chocolates…).
-We are also running an Interview Preparation Day and you can come along and receive four mock interviews in your subject as well as an interview skills workshop and a communications session – all designed to give you the preparation and experience you need to excel when it comes to your interview.
+We are also running an Interview Preparation Packages and you can receive four mock interviews in your subject as well as an interview skills workshop and a communications session – all designed to give you the preparation and experience you need to excel when it comes to your interview.

 And one final piece of advice.
 You could also find out whether there is anything that you could look into that would complement the knowledge you already have.
 Now is certainly not the time to embark on a whole new topic, to take on a new author or to try to read everything you can on a particular phenomenon.
 Instead, you should be looking for short articles and texts that will give you a new slant on something – it’s all about understanding things and then forming your own opinions.
 These opinions should be well informed, but flexible.
 You need to be willing to take on new ideas in the interview – so having new knowledge will definitely give you that added freshness and flexibility.